Free monthly budget template for Excel and Google SheetsBY Robert Graham

 Adapt and survive

 You’re going to blow your budget.
-You’re going to forget to save for some things that in hindsight you can’t believe you forgot.
-You’re going to have unexpected expenses ruin your plans.
+You might forget to save for some things that in hindsight you can’t believe you forgot.
+Likely you will have unexpected expenses ruin your plans.
 Learn to adapt your budget and roll with the punches.
 Maybe you can delay certain spending, use the emergency fund, or cut back on certain discretionary purchases for a while to make things work.
 Reflect on the WHY and keep going!

 Budgeting tips for veterans